overline-mining/ol-proxy/README.md

 #Description

-This is Stratum Proxy for Ethereum based pools (RPCv2) using asynchronous networking written in Python Twisted.
+This is Stratum Proxy for Overline-proxy based pools (RPCv2) using asynchronous networking written in Python Twisted.
-Originally developed for waietng-pool http://www.waietng-pool.us
+Originally developed for waietng-pool http://www.waietng-pool.us, and before that for open-ethereum-pool.

 **NOTE:** This fork is still in development.
 Some features may be broken.
 Please report any broken features or issues.